ByoundG/Gaianoah-mobile-app/README.md

 # Gaianoah-mobile-app : AE Android launcher

+Welcome to contact us for any question - we could start on a pixel or similar launcher fork

 # (I)
 Built a AE android launcher that will fulfill with the æternity blockchain aepps hackathon,